What does it cost to redesign a website?

 For sites with relatively small audiences redesign is done all at once, then the metrics are consulted.
-When the audience is broad, it is a staged process, and the new version is introduced sequentially: first shown only to a set of users, alfa/beta tested for key metrics improvement, comparing controls and the test group, then spread to the rest.
+When the audience is broad, it is a staged process and the new version is introduced sequentially.
+First it is shown only to a set of users, alfa/beta tested for key metrics improvement, comparing controls and then given to the rest.

 Redesigning without losing ground: things to keep in mind

-“Do no harm” is a sound principle for doctors, but also for businessmen.
+“Do no harm” is a sound principle for doctors, but also in business.
 A website upgrade must aim at making the place as convenient and congenial as possible to the former and the new audiences alike.
-A rushed or blind change can pepper the website with error 404 pages and convoluted controls that users will curse as they quit.
-The metrics will plunge also.
+A rushed or blind change can pepper the website with error 404 pages and convoluted controls that mean users will simply quit.
+The metrics will suffer too.
 For instance, in 2019 Netflix users were treated to a new version of the website’s front page (in test mode).
-The test did not go so well: the movies’ thumbnails were smaller, there were identical calls to action on the same page, pricing info disappeared, and users were left drifting in confusion.
+The test did not go so well: the movies’ thumbnails were smaller, there were identical calls to action on the same page, pricing info disappeared, and users were left confused.
 The company ended up leaving the old design in place and might have made some resolutions about their site for the future.
 Apart from Netflix’s mistakes, there are some other to consider: